 Protein powder diarrhea?

-If you have to run to the bathroom after drinking a protein shake, you are not alone.
-Many people experience protein shake diarrhea, meaning they have loose, watery poop shortly after consuming protein supplements.
-This common side effect is easily avoidable, however, and if you are sick of protein supplements that make you poop, you have come to the right place.
-Here are a few tips on how to choose that protein powder that will not give you diarrhea.
+If protein shakes give you diarrhea, you are not alone.
+Many people experience protein shake diarrhea, meaning they have loose, watery poop shortly after drinking a protein shake.
+Symptoms typically last for a few hours, but some people report having diarrhea for days.
+Despite affecting thousands of people every day, this common side effect is easily avoidable.
+If you are sick of protein supplements that make you poop, you have come to the right place.
+Here are a few tips on how to choose that protein supplement that will not make you run to the bathroom.

-Choose a protein powder that is sugar alcohol-free.
-Sugar alcohols are carbohydrates that are partially resistant to digestion and can have a laxative effect because they draw water into your gut.
-They are also a FODMAP and can trigger diarrhea for people with IBS.
+Many protein supplements are sweetened with sugar alcohols, carbohydrates partially resistant to digestion, which can have a laxative effect because they draw water into your gut.
+They are also high FODMAP, and can trigger diarrhea for people with IBS.
 Common sugar alcohols include erythritol, sorbitol, and xylitol.

-Choose a protein powder that is additive-free.
-Most protein powders are full of food additives.
-Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
+Most protein supplements are full of food additives.
+Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like diarrhea.

 Here is a list of the most common food additives in protein powder: